MileHacker Logo

 Best Times to Visit

-The city experiences a hot semi-arid climate, meaning hot, dry summers and mild, wet winters.
-Expect very hot and dry conditions in summer (June-August), with daytime temperatures often reaching 38°C (100°F) to 45°C (113°F).
+The city experiences a hot semi-arid climate, meaning hot, summers that are dry and mild, wet winters.
+Expect very hot and dry conditions within summer (June-August), with daytime temperatures often reaching 38°C (100°F) to 45°C (113°F).

 Season Analysis